General Education Program

 2. Students must earn the minimum credits within each category.

-3. New students, and transfer students with 15 or fewer credits earned, must take a first-year seminar course (FYS 100) during one of their first two semesters at UWL.
+3. New students, and transfer students with less than 12 credits earned, must take a first-year seminar course (FYS 100) during one of their first two semesters at UWL.

 4. All students must complete the literacy requirements (ENG 110 or ENG 112, and CST 110) and a general education mathematics course prior to earning 60 university credits.